Red Deer (provincial electoral district): Members of the Legislative Assembly (MLAs)

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 Smith defended the seat in the 1926 and 1930 elections despite strong challenges from Gaetz and Conservative candidate William Ernest Payne.
-However, Smith died suddenly in 1931, again vacating the seat.
-Payne was able to capture Red Deer for the Conservatives in the resulting by-election.
+Smith died suddenly in 1931, and again the seat was vacated.
+Payne captured the Red Deer seat for the Conservatives in the resulting by-election.

 The 1935 election saw "Bible Bill" Aberhart's Social Credit sweep into power unexpectedly, with Alfred Hooke defeating Payne in Red Deer.
-After one term, Hooke chose to run in the new Rocky Mountain House district.
-He won the seat and stayed on as MLA until Social Credit's eventual defeat in 1971, serving in various cabinet positions.
+In 1940, Hooke chose to run in the new Rocky Mountain House district.
+He won the seat and stayed on as MLA until the defeat of the Social Credit government in 1971, serving in various cabinet positions.

-However, the Red Deer seat was left open in 1940.
-Former Red Deer MP Alfred Speakman was jointly endorsed by the Liberals and Conservatives in what became known as the Independent Citizen's Association, officially running as an independent on the ballot, and managed to defeat the new Social Credit candidate to win the seat.
+Thus in 1940 the incumbent MLA was running elsewhere.
+Former Red Deer UFA MP Alfred Speakman was jointly endorsed by the Liberals and Conservatives as an anti-SC candidate in what became known as the Independent Citizen's Association or the Unity League.
+Officially running as an independent on the ballot, Speakman defeated the Social Credit candidate to win the seat.
 He became the fifth member for Red Deer to serve only one term upon his death in 1943.

-Social Credit candidate David Ure won the seat back for the government in a by-election in late 1943.
-He served three terms as MLA and Agriculture Minister until he, too, was killed in office by a traffic accident in 1953.
+Social Credit candidate David Ure won the seat back for the SC government in a by-election in late 1943.
+He served three terms as MLA and Agriculture Minister until he, too, was killed by a traffic accident in 1953.

 Conservative Cam Kirby picked the seat up in a 1954 by-election (defeating David Ure's younger brother, William Ure), and was re-elected in 1955.
-Despite winning the leadership of the newly-renamed Progressive Conservatives, however, Kirby lost to William Ure in 1959.
+Despite winning the leadership of the newly renamed Progressive Conservatives, however, Kirby lost to William Ure in 1959.

 The younger Ure served as Red Deer MLA for three terms.
 Due to a boundary redistribution in 1971, he ran for re-election in Innisfail, but Social Credit lost both seats as the Progressive Conservatives swept to power.
 James Foster became MLA for Red Deer with the new government, and served two terms.

-When he retired in 1979, Norman Magee defended the seat for the PCs, becoming the first Red Deer MLA from the same political party as his predecessor.
+When Foster retired in 1979, Norman Magee defended the seat for the PCs, becoming the first Red Deer MLA from the same political party as his predecessor.
 Magee retired after one term and Jim McPherson served the final term for Red Deer before it was split in two in 1986.
 The new districts, Red Deer North and Red Deer South, continued to elect PC candidates until 2015, when both were won by the New Democrats.

 Election results

-1905 general election
+1905

-The Returning Officer was Frank L. Farley.
+The returning officer was Frank L. Farley.